decentralized-identity/waci-presentation-exchange/spec/spec.md

 information.
 The sessions lasted many hours over the course of several days and resulted in interest among the participants in continuing to work out the details of such a protocol, as well as a rough consensus around a set of components that could be used in a layered approach for the design.
+The Claims and Credentials Working Group at DIF agreed to host a work item for continuing to work out the details.
 We outline some of the reasons for choosing each of the components below.

 ![Layering Diagram](./resources/layer_cake_v0-2.png)